sgayou/kindle-factory-jailbreak/doc/README.md

 ```

 ### Background
 It's important to note that a previous [jailbreak](http://www.mobileread.com/forums/showthread.php?p=1902438) by ixtab used what appears to be a flaw in the older version of Busybox Amazon is currently using on the Kindle.
 The tar function extracts files with absolute paths...absolutely.
-As the Busybox version Amazon is still using is from 2009, they probably didn't patch this flaw.
+As the Busybox version Amazon is using is from 2009, they probably didn't patch this flaw.

 ## Exploitation
 We need to create a tar file with absolute paths.
 Let's tar up the developer key we used in the previous jailbreak.
 Create an absolute path tar with /etc/uks/pubdevkey01.pem and we're done. installHtmlViewer.sh runs as root and does a mntroot rw before extracting the file.
 Name it main-htmlviewer.tar.gz, have the user copy it to the user store, then instruct the user to run ;installHtml in the search bar.

 Easy as that.
 Less than one hour to code execution.
 To be fair, my assumption is that factory images were never intended to be leaked.
-Running unsigned code on an OS probably designed to run unsigned code for test purposes isn't that impressive.
+Running unsigned code on an OS probably designed to run unsigned code for test purposes is a bit unimpressive.
 The cool part was the discovery of the factory image and that it allowed for downgrades.

 Thanks to NiLuJe and knc1.